 Our Svalbard Expedition covers a wide range of topics and terrains, preparing you for a full-on expedition to almost any polar environment.

 We meet in Svalbard’s capital Longyearbyen, on the island of Spitsbergen (Norway).
-After two nights and a full day of preparing equipment and packing sleds and a couple of technical seminars on equipment and navigation, we travel by over-snow vehicle to the start of our expedition in the Sassendalen valley.
-Flanked by mountains the valley takes us to Rabot glacier and our first glimpse of crevasses and perhaps roped travel.
-Roped sled travel is a technical skill, not often practiced yet often enough required in Antarctica and Greenland.
+After two nights and a full day of preparing equipment and packing sleds and a couple of technical seminars on equipment and navigation, we travel by boat to the start of our expedition in Tempelfjorden (Tempel fjord).
+Depending on how much of the fiord is frozen we may start at the edge of the sea ice or make it all the way to the base of Von Postbreen (Von Post Glacier).
+In either case we ski onto the coast and camp well before we lose the light.

 Temperatures can drop to -35c so do not underestimate the severity of this trip.
 After the sun sets the cold descends on the camp and only stoves, polar sleeping gear and high-energy food can keep you warm.
 With proper polar clothing and equipment and the best guides in the world you will learn not only how to survive but how to thrive.

-NOTE: Due to seasonal variations (for example Tempelfjorden may not freeze solid) we may alter the route to maximise your experience.
-See options below.
+NOTE: Due to seasonal variations we may alter the route to maximise your experience.

 Can I leave bags in Longyearbyen?